SecretSurfSpot/seedlings/README.md

 ## Requirements

-Click here [Challenge Specification](./seedlings_challenge_specs.md) to see the full requirements/specification.
-From the given spec, a high level set of requirements, and 3 users stories, have been extrapolated below:
+Click the [Challenge Specification](./seedlings_challenge_specs.md) to see the full requirements/specification.

+From the given spec, a high level set of requirements, and 3 users stories, have been derived, as below:

 Implement a mini Seedrs website with 3 pages:
 1) List of Campaigns